Great-Side-Projects/keycloak/README.md

 ### Architecture design

-The architecture design is based in Azure cloud services, the project is deployed in Azure App Service, the database is Azure SQL Database, the CI/CD is GitHub Actions.
+The architecture design is based in Azure cloud services, the project is deployed in Azure App Service, the database is Azure postgres Database, the CI/CD is GitHub Actions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>